 For those who eat smalahove, the most flavorful parts are said to be the eye and the tongue.

 The dish originates from the district of Voss, an hour by train from Bergen.
-It has been prepared for many centuries, through times where one did not waste a single part of the animal.
+It has been prepared for many centuries, through times when one did not waste a single part of the animal.

 Traditionally, smalahove was served around Christmas.
 In some Norwegian villages, it is still a tradition to have smalahove on this last Sunday before Christmas.